-The ROE presents two indicators to provide information on trends in waste generation and management: Municipal Solid Waste and RCRA Hazardous Waste.
-Both indicators measure trends in the national generation and management of certain types of waste, as well as trends in the intensity of certain types of waste generation (i.e., the rate at which natural resources are being consumed to support the needs of the U.S. population and economy).
+The ROE presents three indicators to provide information on trends in waste generation and management: RCRA Hazardous Waste, Toxic Chemicals in Wastes, and Municipal Solid Waste.
+These indicators measure trends in the national generation and management of certain types of waste.
+The Hazardous Waste and Municipal Solid Waste indicators also show trends in the intensity of certain types of waste generation (i.e., the rate at which natural resources are being consumed to support the needs of the U.S. population and economy).

-While numerous waste-related data collection efforts exist at the local, state, and national levels (including the Hazardous Waste Biennial Report, which reports on the nature, quantities, and disposition of hazardous waste), the availability of indicators on how materials are generated, used, and managed is constrained by the existing data on non-hazardous waste management.
+While numerous waste-related data collection efforts exist at the local, state, and national levels (including the Hazardous Waste Biennial Report, which reports on the nature, quantities, and disposition of hazardous waste and the Toxics Release Inventory), the availability of indicators on how materials are generated, used, and managed is constrained by the existing data on non-hazardous waste management.

-- The two types of waste addressed in the indicators represent a small percentage of the total amount of waste generated in the United States—the national amounts and percentage of total waste are not known.
+- The types of waste addressed in the indicators represent a portion of the total amount of waste generated in the U.S.—the national amounts and percentage of total waste are not known.

 - Over the past 35 years, the paradigm has shifted from a “waste management” approach to “sustainable materials management” focusing on resource, environmental, and human health impacts over the entire life cycle of materials.
 EPA is interested in better understanding the trends in the use and management of materials.

 Organization for Economic Cooperation and Development (OECD).
-2015.
-Municipal waste, Generation and Treatment: Municipal waste generated per capita.
+2021.
+Municipal waste, Generation and Treatment: Municipal Waste Generated Per Capita.
 OECD.StatExtracts.